gk3261/gk3261/README.md

 </div>

 ## About Me
-I'm a third-year undergraduate majoring in Computer Science (CS) at Princeton.
+I'm a senior undergraduate majoring in Computer Science (CS) at Princeton.

-### 🔭 My published projects/contributions:
-- TigerLift (https://lift.tigerapps.org/ -- read more about it on TigerApps website! https://tigerapps.org/)
-- "The Rise and Fall of TigerConfessions" (https://projects.dailyprincetonian.com/rise-fall-tiger-confessions/)

-### 🌱 I’m currently working on ...
-Roomly 🤫

 ## Connect with me:
 - [LinkedIn](www.linkedin.com/in/grace-kim-865474259)
-- Email: gk3261@princeton.edu
+- Email: grace.e.kim@princeton.edu

 <!--
 **gk3261/gk3261** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.